 Personally, we have a Christmas tree and one box of decorations.
 My husband and I have decided that we won’t store anything that can’t fit in that box because we have a small home.
 That box is what feels like “enough” for us.

-For example, we bought a new ornament when we went to Disneyworld last year and we will buy another for baby #2’s first Christmas.
+For example, we bought a new ornament when we went to Disneyworld a few years ago, and we’ve also purchased a “baby’s first Christmas” ornament for my son.